TritonDataCenter/rfd/rfd/0026/README.md

   filesystem in the host's filesystem.
 * `vm_uuid`: the UUID of the Triton VM running the NFS server that exports the actual storage provided by this volume.
-* `size`: the storage size available for this volume, in megabytes.
+* `size`: a Number representing the storage size available for this volume, in mebibytes.

 ##### Deletion and usage semantics